Ramiyashree/Ramiyashree/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I'm currently pursuing Masters in Computer Science at the University of Illinois at Chicago .\
-🔭 Graduate Assistant at Advanced Cyberinfrastructure For Education and Research - UIC 📄 &nbsp;Please have a look at my [Resume](https://ramiyaseshaiah.netlify.app/resume.pdf) for more details about me.
+🔭 &nbsp;Graduate Assistant at Advanced Cyberinfrastructure For Education and Research - UIC.\
+📄 &nbsp;Take a look at my [Resume](https://ramiyaseshaiah.netlify.app/resume.pdf) for more details.
 I'm open to feedback and suggestions!

-🌱 &nbsp;I am interested in exploring the fields of Software Engineering and I am open to opportunities for the same. \
+🌱 &nbsp;I am interested in exploring fields of Software Engineering and I am open to opportunities for the same. \
 💡 &nbsp; I am a person with spirit and dedication to learn new technology and find cognitive solutions to solve a real-time problem. \

-### 📣 :mega:	I am actively looking for a Summer 2022 intern position as a Software Engineer anywhere in the US.
+### 📣 &nbsp;	I am actively looking for a Summer 2022 intern position as a Software Engineer anywhere in the US.

 ### 🛠 &nbsp;Tech Stack